raspberrychris/kidsteepees/content/blog/Home-Ever-Wigwam-Teepee-Play-Tent-Review.md

 ### Product Description

+This Wigwam Teepee play tent is made from a high quality canvas material with a groundsheet.
+The teepee has wooden poles which are approx size 140cm tall and 120cm width (150cm across the base).
+It is easy to construct and easy to put away if you wish.
+This teepee would be ideal for any child who loves imaginative play, or even just likes having their own little space!

 - **HIGH QUALITY CANVAS** Wigwam- Beautiful Canvas Material with groundsheet

 - **STRONG WOODEN POLES** Wooden Poles, approx size 140cm tall & 120cm width (150cm across base)